abyssonym/bizarre_dimension/README.md

 - Delivering the Diamond on the bridge
 - Defeating Clumsy Robot (possibly a true softlock?)

+## Backgrounds – `b`

+Our method of randomizing the battle backgrounds often leads to extremely good-looking results, but rarely, there will be a bright flashing palette used.
+If you are sensitive to bright flashing lights causing epilepsy or seizures, you may not want to enable this mode.

 ## Run button patch

 Bizarre Dimension includes a patch that adds a run button to the game.
 Holding `Y` will make the characters run as if they had used a Skip Sandwich.
 If you do not want this feature, follow the instructions in the program to disable it.